sebpearce/exercise/README.md

 # Exercise timer

 Simple app that uses a looped timer to give you a hands-free tool for interval training.
+See the live demo [here](http://sebpearce.com/exercise/).

 ([Interval training](https://en.wikipedia.org/wiki/Interval_training) is a form of exercising in which a short period of exercise, or "work," is followed by a short period of rest, and then repeated.)